Skip to main content

 # Delete each release (except for the last one)

-svn rm https://dist.apache.org/repos/dist/release/pulsar/pulsar-3.X.X
+svn rm https://dist.apache.org/repos/dist/release/pulsar/pulsar-X.Y.Z

-Move to next version in pom.xml
+Move to the next snapshot version

 Feature releases (master branch)